tmsf/tiago-tf/blog-builder/2025-06-04-architecture-vs-gardening.md

 New software requirements arise, we need to adapt the current system to accomodate those needs.
 Same way, when we need to plant a new crop we need to accomodate the soil and their surroundings to best fit them.

-# is it gardening, really?
+# Is it gardening, really?

 Ok, hear me out.
 Gardening it's not a perfect analogy.
 The take to this argument is to